Doctrinal Semantics of Directed First-Order Logic: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we introduced a sound and complete syntax for a directed first-order proof-irrelevant type theory with polarities and a ``directed'' notion of equality $\le_A$, which we characterized in terms of a left relative adjoint.
-This treatment of directed-relations-as-equality further enlightens a question first posed by Lawvere on the precise role of $\hom$ and variance \cite{Lawvere1970equality} in the categorical treatment of logic, treated here for the case of preorders.
+In this paper we introduced a sound and complete syntax for a directed first-order proof-irrelevant type theory with polarities and a ``directed'' notion of equality $\le_A$, which we characterized as a left relative adjoint.
+Our analysis of the universal property of directed equality further enlightens the original question by Lawvere on the precise role of $\hom$ and variance in logic~\cite{Lawvere1970equality}, which we analyzed here for the \emph{logic of preorders} and its categorical semantics.